 Step 6: Keep the name short and simple.

 Have you ever noticed how the world’s top companies have short names?
-Some are only recognized through their acronyms, e.g., BMW, BBC, IBM, and DHL.
+Some are recognized only by their acronyms, e.g., BMW, BBC, KFC, and GE.
 This brand recognition strategy is why keeping your company name short and simple is crucial.

 Consider these tips for a short business name: